trannguyenle95/bilbo_bag/README.md

 - enable lines in .bashrc in franka3, then "rosrun franka_david remotefranka"
 - then "python script eric_test_dual_franka.py" in franka2
 - rosrun franka_david remotefranka
+- uses control_remote.cpp

-- git add ".gitignore" and push it after editing ignore rules, but before they take effect
+Note: git add ".gitignore" and push it after editing ignore rules, but before they take effect

 For OpiTrack capture:
 - put two markers close enough and they can be seen as a single point visible from both the inside and outisde of the rim (helps with occlusions)